RhyminTyman/tower-delight-joe-tyman/README.md

    npm install
    ```

+   The repo ships with an `.npmrc` that enables `legacy-peer-deps` so CI/CD (and Cloudflare builds) don’t choke on the React canary + Radix peer mismatch.

 2. Seed your driver dashboard endpoint (optional).
 By default the app serves a static fallback at `/api/driver-dashboard`.
 To point at a real service:

    - Update `wrangler.jsonc` → `vars.TOWER_API_BASE_URL`